How to Increase the Audio Output of a Piezoelectric Transducer Buzzer

 One diagram showing the position of BJT buffers reversed and the other diagram utilizing FETs as buffers

-Half-Bridge and Full-Bridge Drive Circuits
+Half-Bridge vs. Full-Bridge Piezo Transducer Drive Circuits

-The changes to the buffer configuration mentioned in the previous section will require the drive circuit for the buffers to be more complex, which may not be desired when implementing a solution with discrete components.
-This form of driver with push-pull buffers is commonly referred to as a “half-bridge” driver.
-Two half-bridge drivers driven out of phase are known as a “full-bridge” driver and can be used with the buzzer connected between the outputs of the two half-bridge drivers.
-The advantage of using a full-bridge driver is that the voltage applied to the buzzer is twice the voltage as compared to a basic driver or half-bridge driver.
+A full-bridge driver consists of two half-bridge drivers driven out of phase, with the piezoelectric transducer buzzer connected between their outputs.
+The advantage of using a full-bridge driver is that the voltage applied across the buzzer can approach twice that of a basic driver or half-bridge driver.
+However, the actual voltage will be somewhat lower due to voltage drop across the transistors.
 This increased drive voltage results in a louder output sound from the buzzer while using the same supply voltage.
 Many versions of both half-bridge and full-bridge drivers are available as inexpensive integrated circuits and are often used to drive electric motors.

 Full-bridge driver with piezo buzzer load